 - Stay in the relationship as it has been

 - Move towards ending the relationship

-- End discussions about separation/divorce and any other competing temptations, commit to a 6-month reconciliation period focused on Stage 1 of Emotionally Focused Couples Therapy, then make a decision about the longer-term future of the relationship.
+- End discussions about separation/divorce and any other competing temptations, commit to a reconciliation period focused on Stage 1 of Emotionally Focused Couples Therapy, then make a more informed decision about the longer-term future of the relationship.

 If you wish to schedule an appointment, are curious to know more about workshops, coaching or retreats, then please get in touch.
 We will get back to you as soon as possible.

 Couples often enter my counselling room complaining of the maladies of life living with their…

 When all is said and done, where should you invest most of your time?
 Society demands that we…